CoEDL/text-helpers/zms/README.md

 It has primarily been created and tested on PDF files but can also handle .doc and possibly PNG and JPEG.
 It uses OCR (Optical Character Recognition) so it takes a while for the script to process those kinds of files, but the output seems reasonably accurate.

-For use with PDFs which contain embedded text & Word Files you may need to install the Python libraries docx2python, pdfplumber, and ArgumentParser.
+For use with Word files and PDFs which contain embedded text you may need to install the Python libraries `docx2python` and `pdfplumber`.

-If you have `pip`, just use the following on the command line (or however else you install python libraries):
+If you have `pip`, just use the following on the command line (or however else you install Python libraries):
 ```
 pip3 install docx2python
 pip3 install pdfplumber
 pip3 install argparse
 ```

-If your document requires the use of OCR (Optical Character Recognition) it uses a Python library "textract" which requires a number of additional source libraries to download.
+If your document requires the use of OCR (Optical Character Recognition), the script uses a Python library "textract" which requires a number of additional source libraries to download.

-If you have `homebrew` and `pip`, enter these commands in the command line:
+For Mac OS, [install Homebrew](https://brew.sh/), then install these libraries:
 ```
 brew install xquartz
 brew install poppler antiword unrtf tesseract swig